 We also accept:

-***These file types will incur a file conversion fee based at our currently hourly graphic design rate.
+***These file types will incur a file conversion fee-based at our current hourly graphic design rate.

 * These file types may incur a file conversion fee.